genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 }
 ```

-#### EnrichedAuth
+#### enrichedAuth

-Our permission model could require access to client enriched data, so dataservers have an additional level of auth functionality which takes this data into account.
+Our permission model could require access to client-enriched data, so data servers have an additional level of auth functionality which takes this data into account.

-Example below:
+Here is an example:

 ```kotlin
 query("ALL_TRADES_WITH_ENRICHED_AUTH", TRADE_VIEW) {